thruthesky/fireflutter/docs/function.md

 Parameters:

-- [required] BuildContext context
+- context
+  * required BuildContext
-  - the build context of the current widget
+  * the build context of the current widget
-- String title
+- title
+  * String
-  - title text of the snackbar
+  * title text of the snackbar
-- [required] String message
+- message
+  * required String
-  - message to show as text
+  * message to show as text
-- Icon? icon
+- icon
+  * Icon
-  - Icon to add in the snackbar
+  * The icon to add in the snackbar
-- Duration duration
+- duration
+  * Duration
-  - how long does the snackbar shows? [default] const Duration(seconds: 8)
+  * how long does the snackbar shows?
+  * default: const Duration(seconds: 8)
-- Function(Function) onTap
+- onTap
+  * Function(Function)
-  - on tap function
+  * on tap function
-- bool error
+- error
+  * bool
-  - is it an error message?
+  * is it an error message?
-- bool hideCloseButton
+- hideCloseButton
+  * bool
-  - [default] false
+  * default: false
-- Color backgroundColor
+- backgroundColor
+  * Color
-- Color foregroundColor
+- foregroundColor
+  * Color
-- double runSpacing
+- runSpacing
+  * double
+  * default: 12
-  - spacing between the icon and the message [default] 12
+  * spacing between the icon and the message

 ## confirm